Autoimmune conditions and premature aging

-Autoimmunity causes inflammation & inflammation causes premature aging
+Autoimmunity causes inflammation and inflammation age us faster

-Our aging has been attributed to many genetic and environmental factors.
-Environmental factors such as diet, stress and pollution, but also genetic factors all have one feature in common: the inflammatory response.
-The tight balance between the pro-inflammation and anti-inflammation molecules and networks in our body will determine how fast we age.
-The older we are this delicate balance will tip towards the pro-inflammation.
+Our aging has been attributed to genetic and environmental factors.
+Environmental factors such as diet, stress and pollution, but also genetic factors all have one feature in common: they can cause inflammation in the body.
+The tight balance between molecules promoting and blocking inflammation will determine how fast we age.

-I am nine years older than my sister, and got self diagnosed with Hashimoto’s a few years ago.
-My sister got diagnosed with Hashimoto’s earlier this week.
+I am nine years older than my sister, and got self-diagnosed with Hashimoto’s and an underactive thyroid a few years ago.
+My sister got diagnosed with hypothyroidism and Hashimoto’s earlier this week.
 She did not have any major symptoms, but has slowly stared to feel different.
 She did have problems with her digestion, and felt the best when fasting.
-For her, as for many of us, the diet we follow (or randomly accept) was the major determinant of how we feel.
+For her, as for many of us, the diet we follow was the major determinant of how we feel.

-For my family the pattern of autoimmune thyroid disorder is pretty obvious: our condition worsened as we got older.
-We all got diagnosed at 30 or older.
+For my family the pattern of an underactive thyroid and Hashimoto’s is pretty obvious: our condition worsened as we got older.
+We all got diagnosed at 30 or older

-Why do thyroid conditions get more frequently diagnosed in the older people?
+Why does underactive thyroid and Hashimoto’s get more often diagnosed in the older people?

 I always had at least some of the symptoms, but they were trivialised or not talked about at all.
 Telling my family and friends about my digestive experiences was not a part of my usual conversation repertoire.